OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/filewrapper_plugin.rst

     MyComp.poll_delay = 10

 This capability proved useful in a recent case with an analysis code that occasionally got caught in an infinite loop.
-It was known that a single execution of that code never exceeded 1 minute, so a 60 second timeout was used to terminate the execution so that the inputs could be tweaked and tried again.
-The poll_delay attribute is mainly useful for reducing the rate that the process is polled.
+A single execution of that code had never exceeded 1 minute, so a 60-second timeout was used to terminate the execution so that the inputs could be tweaked and tried again.
+The ``poll_delay`` attribute is mainly useful for reducing the polling rate.
 There is no reason to poll every second if the code normally takes hours to run.

 Finally, if your code returns some kind of error or status code, you should check it with this attribute.